Sairyss/domain-driven-hexagon/README.md

 # Other recommendations

-## Recommendations for smaller APIs

-Be careful when implementing any complex architecture in small-medium sized projects with not a lot of business logic.
-Some of the building blocks/patterns/principles may fit well, but others may be an overengineering.

-For example:

-- Separating code into modules/layers/use-cases, using some building blocks like controllers/services/entities, respecting boundaries and dependency injections etc. may be a good idea for any project.
-- But practices like creating an object for every primitive, using `Value Objects` to separate business logic into smaller classes, separating `Domain Models` from `Persistence Models` etc. in projects that are more data-centric and have little or no business logic may only complicate such solutions and add extra boilerplate code, data mapping, maintenance overheads etc. without adding much benefit.

-[DDD](https://en.wikipedia.org/wiki/Domain-driven_design) and other practices described here are mostly about creating software with complex business logic.
-But what would be a better approach for simpler applications?

-For applications with not a lot of business logic consider other architectures.
-The most popular is probably [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller). _Model-View-Controller_ is better suited for [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) applications with little business logic since it tends to favor designs where software is mostly the view of the database.

-[Full-stack application example](https://github.com/Sairyss/full-stack-application-example) - here is an example of a simple CRUD full-stack application.

 ## General recommendations on architectures, best practices, design patterns and principles

 Different projects most likely will have different requirements.
 Some principles/patterns in such projects can be implemented in a simplified form, some can be skipped.
 Follow [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle and don't over-engineer.